pdarragh/parsing-with-zippers-paper-artifact/README.md

     algorithm and a set of example grammars that can be used for interactive testing.
   * `appendix` contains a copy of the code listed in the appendix of the paper.
+  * `graphs` contains code to generate graphs of empirically measured data for the paper.

 Instructions for compilation, setup, and use appear in the `README.md` files located within each of these directories.